-And, so I present the easiest recipe ever.
-And guess what?
-It’s super tasty and healthy, as well!
+And, so, I present the easiest recipe ever, and guess what?
+It’s super tasty and nourishing, too!
 This keto-friendly low-carb skillet meal is so simple you can practically make it in your sleep, and it’s guaranteed to please.

-Bell peppers are a big part of this delish recipe, and you can use any color that you like—I like to use a trio of colors for an extra-festive presentation.
+Bell peppers are a big part of this delish recipe, and you can use any color you like—I like using a trio of colors for an extra-festive presentation.

 - Olive Oil: For sauteing the food, have ready two tablespoons of olive oil, divided.

 - Sausage: You’ll need about 12 to 14 ounces, cut into thin rounds (between ⅛-inch and ¼-inch thick).

 - Bell Peppers: Julienne your bell peppers into thin strips.

 - Italian Seasoning: This versatile seasoning blend adds so much flavor!
 About a teaspoon is perfect for seasoning the skillet.

 - Garlic: Mince up four cloves of fresh garlic.